by Robin McMeeking

 Before we skip ahead there are two other key figures from the late 1700s that need to be discussed – Adam Smith, the Scottish author of The Wealth of Nations published in 1776 and Marquis de Condorcet (1743-1794), author of several philosophical works.

 Adam Smith is generally considered the father of modern economics.
-His work presented an analysis of the operation of “markets”, anyplace where things are bought and sold.
+His work presented an analysis of the operation of “markets”, any place where things are bought and sold.
 He presented the theory of “supply and demand”, identified the harmful effects of monopolies, and numerous other economic concepts.
 His book presented a strong argument for “free markets” where the cost of things is determined by market activity.
 His free market model is based on the assumption that each person buying something will try to get the most for their money and each seller will try to get as much as possible for their goods.
-If something is in short supply and has a high cost, that will be incentive to produce more of it bringing the price down.
+If something is in short supply and has a high cost, that will be incentive to produce more of it.
+As the supply increases it will bring the price down.
 If something it so abundant that the price drops below the cost of providing it, then less of it will be produced until the price goes back up.

 Although each person in the market is only concerned with their own benefit, the overall effect leads to a good supply of things at a reasonable price.
 “It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.”
 Of course this kind of market never fully stabilizes, and it can be severely upset by outside influences.
 Smith believed that external purposeful intervention in the market could only lead to harmful effects.
 Things like price or production controls would always create unintended results that would do more harm than the problem supposedly to be fixed.
 A modern example of this is the housing market crash of 2008, largely the result of government imposed market policies intended to make housing affordable to all.